Children & teens

 Temporary & Permanent Care Options for Kids and Teens in BC

-Describes the Extended Family Program (under Placement with a Person Other Than the Parent), which replaced the Child in the Home of a Relative benefits program offered by the Ministry of Social Development and Social Innovation.
+Describes the Extended Family Program (under Placement with a Person Other Than the Parent), which replaced the Child in the Home of a Relative benefits program offered by the Ministry of Social Development & Poverty Reduction.
 Offers services and financial supports to help improve outcomes for children and youth.